Utapoi/Utapoi.API/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/Utapoi/Karaoke.API/blob/main/LICENSE) file for more details.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+For more information, please refer to the [LICENSE](LICENSE) file.